MODERATE-Project/building-stock-analysis/T3.1-dynamic-analysis/README.md

 The directory is structured as follow:

-- `Case-study-I-EPCs-classification/` directory collecting the results of case study I.
+- `Case-study-I-EPCs-classification/` directory collecting the code and results of case study I.
-- `Case-study-II-III-PV-analysis/` directory collecting the results of case study II and III.
+- `Case-study-II-III-PV-analysis/` directory collecting the code and results of case study II and III.

 ### How to Cite